 The manufacturer has already submitted a New Drug Application to the FDA.
 The application was accepted in December, and approval is expected in June.
 GW says the drug will be available soon after June, if approved.
 The company has also submitted a Marketing Authorisation Application to the European Medicines Agency (EMA) in December 2017, and expects a decision in early 2019.

 About 1,500 patients are already being treated with Epidiolex in the U.S. under the FDA’s “compassionate use” exemption that allows some patients with serious conditions to use certain drugs before they receive FDA approval.

 “One child who comes to mind had multiple seizures a day.
 She had been on every medication possible,” Dr. Thiele told the Post.
 She said the girl has now been seizure-free for almost four years.
 “She is now talking about college options.
 She would have never had that conversation before.
 It has been life-changing.”

 Cannabis and all of its parts, including the cannabinoids CBD and THC, are classified by the U.S. government as a Schedule 1 narcotic.
 Schedule 1 drugs are defined as having no medical value and high abuse potential.
-That means FDA approval for Epidiolex could create the bizarre situation of one CBD-based drug (like CBD oil for pain) approved by the government, while all other CBD products remain classed with the most dangerous drugs, like heroin.
+That means FDA approval for Epidiolex could create the bizarre situation of one CBD-based drug approved by the government, while all other CBD products (like CBD oil for pain) remain federally classified with the most dangerous drugs, like heroin.